nkavadias/nkavadias.github.io/_posts/2022-06-28-Literature-Review-Social-Engineering.md

 ## Evaluation of Strengths and Weaknesses
 The research confirmed previous findings regarding personality traits and susceptibility to phishing and new findings relating to which personalities are more susceptible to persuasion techniques.
 Although the researchers performed a literature review of other research related to phishing susceptibility, which showed factors such as age and participation and that phishing identification training played a part in phishing susceptibility, these factors were not considered in the research.
 The research also failed to consider or try to simulate real-world phishing where users can inspect email hyperlinks or email headers such as the name and email address of the sender.

+## Usefulness
+The research is useful to organisations that wish to train users on how to avoid phishing attacks.
+Trainers can focus on persuasion techniques that are most effective and on personalities that are most susceptible.

 <br>
 ### Butavicius, M., Parsons, K., Pattinson, M., & McCormac, A. (2015).
 Breaching the Human Firewall: Social engineering in Phishing and Spear-Phishing Emails. [_Australasian Conference on Information Systems, Adelaide, South Australia._](https://www.researchgate.net/publication/303812216_Breaching_the_Human_Firewall_Social_engineering_in_Phishing_and_Spear-Phishing_Emails){:target="_blank"}